Becoming an armed forces officer without a degree

 What might you want to do when you leave the armed forces?
 Potentially, having a degree could give you more options in a civilian career later in life, particularly if you wish to turn your hand to a profession with well-established graduate entry routes such as law.
 However, your experience of the armed forces and any qualifications you have gained will be valued by employers whether you are a graduate or not.

-Many employers, including Jaguar Land Rover, J.P.
-Morgan and Network Rail, actively seek applications from former armed forces personnel.
+Many employers, including Jaguar Land Rover and Network Rail, actively seek applications from former armed forces personnel.
 Another option is teaching, which is traditionally a graduate profession.
-The government has established the two-year Troops to Teachers programme for non-graduates leaving the armed forces; this scheme enables you to earn a salary as an unqualified teacher while working towards qualified teacher status and a degree qualification.
+The government has established the Troops to Teachers programme for non-graduates leaving the armed forces.
+If you are interested in teaching secondary maths, biology, chemistry, physics, computing or modern foreign languages, this scheme enables you to earn a salary as an unqualified teacher while working towards qualified teacher status and a degree qualification.

 Our advice on jobs and employers in the armed forces gives some examples of different officer roles.
 You can explore the full range of employment options in the armed forces via the relevant websites: